 A couple of entrepreneurial SEOs realized there was a big market for buying guest posts.
-Out of nowhere, many marketplaces popped up selling white hat guest posts and brokering links.
+Out of nowhere, many marketplaces popped up offering white hat guest post services and brokering links.

 It was a money making bonanza.
 Even boss-level 5000 scammers like The Hoth got in on it.